TripleHeadedMonkey/ai-toolkit_Z-Image_Plus/README.md

 Now with added support for Text encoder and Transformer training on Z-Image models, simultaneously on only 24GB of VRAM.
 Example config at the bottom of the page.
 To make it fit on 24GB of VRAM, it requires layer offloading of the Transformer.
 And there is now 2 fields for Learning Rate, Text Encoder and Transformer/Unet.
 Change "type" to Loha to train a loha.

+Also added support for SDA loss for Z-Image models.

 ## Support My Work

 If you enjoy my projects or use them commercially, please consider sponsoring me.
 Every bit helps! 💖